badihaki/unity-action-cards/README.md

 - Hit VFX
 - Hit responses
 	- Launching
+		- Working
 	- Knockback
+		- Going in the wrong direction
+	- Hitstun
+		- Not implemented

 ### 10-12 - Card set done
 Card moveset is finished.
 Need hitboxes and VFX.
 Ready to merge into main.
 Next up: